The Human Centipede: [First Sequence] + [Full Sequence] 4-Disc Special Edition: The Human Centipede: Full Sequence Blu-ray Review

 Yes indeed ‘twas I who invoked the Chinese Whispers scenario with The Human Centipede: First Sequence.
 As I have mentioned before, I love seeing how far the horror genre can be pushed and when I first saw the trailer to the first of this soon-to-be trilogy, I immediately did the duteous thing of sending it to every living soul I knew and double daring them to watch.

-For a person who watches a lot of films like myself, I so often see tired storylines and regurgitated subject matter that if there is any sniff of originality I pounce on it quicker than a fly on, so relevant for this film, poop.
+As a person who watches a lot of films, I so often see tired storylines and regurgitated subject matter that if there is any sniff of originality I pounce on it quicker than a fly on, so relevant for this film, poop.

 Following on from Ilan's sentiments I would agree wholeheartedly, the first film is beautifully shot, wonderfully executed and had the makings of a cult classic…but I must admit I was left wanting more.